Download the PHP package lunarstorm/laravel-ddd without Composer

 Latest Version on Packagist GitHub Tests Action Status GitHub Code Style Action Status Total Downloads

 Laravel-DDD is a toolkit to support domain driven design (DDD) in Laravel applications.
-One of the pain points when adopting DDD is the inability to use Laravel's native make commands to generate domain objects since they are typically stored outside the App\* namespace.
+One of the pain points when adopting DDD is the inability to use Laravel's native make commands to generate objects outside the App\* namespace.
 This package aims to fill the gaps by providing equivalent commands such as ddd:model, ddd:dto, ddd:view-model and many more.

 Installation